Adam014/filmoteka/td.md

 TODO: Create new UI for person page
 TODO: synchronize all movies to each actor and director
 TODO: Add series to library
+TODO: Profile - add the movies filtered from the top as added as last and add total number

 /spotlight || feed
 TODO: Add users feed, where users can write posts, like posts, or even when they like movie it will appear there